 The northern rangelands used to be heavily poached and degraded due to instability in the region.
-Now with the help of Northern Rangelands Trust (NRT), communities are repairing themselves with transparent, self-governed community conservancies that protect natural resources in order to create stability, employment and revenue.
+With the help of Northern Rangelands Trust (NRT), communities are repairing themselves with transparent, self-governed community conservancies that protect natural resources to create stability, employment and revenue.

 NRT supports 39 Community Conservancies which cover 103,784,260 acres of land in northern and coastal Kenya.
 NRT helps communities to govern their wild spaces, identify and lead development projects, build sustainable economies linked to conservation, engage in peace efforts to mend years of conflict and shape government regulations to support it all.

-Thank you very much to those who have donated already, your support will make such a difference to the well-being and continued care of this community who are the custodians of Kalama’s wildlife.
+Thank you very much to those who have donated already.
+You will make such a difference to the well-being and continued care of this community who are the custodians of Kalama’s wildlife.